tejash098/React-Project-Dashboard/README.md

 # Projects Dashboard

-A centralized dashboard for managing and monitoring projects.
-This application provides a clean and responsive interface to oversee multiple projects from a single location.
+A centralized dashboard for managing and monitoring a collection of mini-applications and portfolio sections.
+This application provides a clean and responsive interface to access various tools and informational pages.

 ## Features

-- **Project Overview**: specific project details and descriptions.
+The dashboard includes the following applications and sections:

+### Mini-Applications

+- **OTP-App**: Generates random OTPs and displays them.
+- **CAPTCHA-Valid**: Generates random CAPTCHAs for user validation.
+- **Password-Validator**: Validates password strength and criteria.
+- **TODO-App**: A task management tool to add, remove, and update tasks with due dates.
+- **Currency-Converter**: Real-time currency conversion tool.
+- **Password-Generate**: Generates random secure passwords with customizable options (length, numbers, special characters) and copy-to-clipboard functionality.
+- **Book-Library**: Search for books by author or name, read them, or download as PDF.

+### Portfolio Sections

+- **Landing Page**: Welcome page of the portfolio.
+- **About**: Information about the developer or organization.
+- **Contact**: Contact information and form.

+### General Features

-- **Sidebar Navigation**: Easy access to different sections of the dashboard.
+- **Sidebar Navigation**: Easy access to all projects and sections.
-- **Responsive Layout**: Optimized for various screen sizes using modern CSS.
+- **Responsive Layout**: Optimized for various screen sizes.

 ## Technologies Used

-- **React**: For building the user interface.
+- **React**: UI Library.
-- **Vite**: For fast development and building.
+- **Vite**: Build tool and development server.
-- **React Router**: For navigation between views.
+- **React Router**: For client-side routing.
-- **CSS**: For styling and layout.
+- **CSS**: Styling (including custom properties and responsive design).
+- **Axios**: For making HTTP requests (used in some mini-apps).
+- **MUI (Material UI)**: UI components (icons, etc.).

 ## Setup Instructions